 We encounter significant competition from various entities across our product lines and in each market in which our products are sold.
 These markets are characterized by rapid change resulting from technological advances and scientific discoveries.
 In the product lines in which we compete, we face competitors ranging from large manufacturers with multiple business lines to small manufacturers that offer a limited selection of products.
 In addition, we compete with providers of other medical therapies, such as pharmaceutical companies, which may offer non-surgical therapies for conditions that are currently or intended to be treated using our products.
 Our primary device competitors include: Boston Scientific, Cook, Cordis, C.R.
 Bard, Diomed, Medcomp and VNUS Medical.
 Medcomp supplies us with all of our hemodialysis catheters, but also competes with us by selling More-Flow catheters, which we buy from them on a non-exclusive basis, and other hemodialysis catheters that we do not license from them.
-In addition, we purchase the laser and laser fiber used in our Precision 810 and Precision 980 elvs products from biolitec, which may compete with us in the future.
 Many of our competitors have substantially greater financial, technological, research and development, regulatory, marketing, sales and personnel resources than we do.
 Certain of these competitors may also have greater experience in developing products, obtaining regulatory approvals, and manufacturing and marketing such products.
 Certain of these competitors may obtain patent protection or regulatory approval or clearance, or achieve product commercialization, before us, any of which could materially adversely affect us.